aws-samples/aws-bookstore-demo-app/README.md

 &nbsp;

-### Amazon Route53 and Amazon VPC
+### Amazon VPC

-ElastiCache for Redis and Neptune are contained inside of a VPC (Virtual Private Cloud).
+Amazon VPC (Virtual Private Cloud) is used with Amazon Elasticsearch Service, Amazon ElastiCache for Redis, and Amazon Neptune.

 &nbsp;